Miamac1506/retails-store-crm-analysis/README.md

 KPIM POWER BI SHOWCASE
-+ Yearly Performance Analysis: Enables detailed examination of yearly reports to analyze regional manager revenues and product line growth compared to previous years.
++ Yearly Performance Analysis: Enables detailed examination of yearly reports to analyze regional manager revenues and product line growth compared to the previous years.
 + Customizable Viewing Options: Allows users to view targets by year, month, or cumulatively, with tracking for monthly indicator fluctuations within a given year.